Tereziekasalie/english-for-designers/README.md

-# Hi, I’m Tereza!
+# Hii

-This is my homepage
+Welcome to my page, my name is Tereza and I am a graphic designer!

 ## About me